 I was a confirmed dog man until I was introduced to smart cats, Burmese to be precise.
+An Abyssinian beats all other breeds, paws down, to my mind mainly because they are so independent.
+They are not good house cats.
 Burmese make excellent house cats.
 Bred to keep vermin at bay, they treat anything not a cat or human in the vicinity of the house as vermin.

 Previously I thought cats no more than okay creatures, better than dogs only in their habit of taking care of their own poo.
 I knew all cats are handsome – except the flat face variety, a breed too far, contorted as Pekingese – until they lay that lifeless offering at your feet and expect praise.
 “You’ve slaughtered the last remaining Lesser Spotted Woodpecker, you little thug!!!

 Sometimes they place a dead mouse on the kitchen worktop, blood and gore everywhere.

 Once, in the middle of the night, I heard prolonged screaming coming from the kitchen.
 The high-pitched yelp sounded like a child, fingers caught in a door.

 My two Burmese had dragged a young rabbit through the cat flap and rounded upon the leveret in a corner of the kitchen.
 It was terrified.
 I rescued it from its traumatic situation, facing death by brutish Burmese, and in pyjamas and dressing gown, let it go in the fields hoping it would find its parents.
 (I was in pyjamas, not the bunny.)